esamattis/multip/README.md

 Tiny multi process manager for containers written in Rust.
 For example if you want to run nginx and php-fpm in a single container.

-This is not a init replacement.
-If you need zombie process reaping pass `--init` to Docker and it will inject [tini][] for that.
+Kinda like [tini][] but for multiple processes.
+This is also somewhat similar to [concurrently], [s6][], [GNU Parallel][parallel] or some of it's [alternatives][] but intentionally much less featured.
+Also no runtime is required as it is just a single binary in contrast to concurrently requiring node.js and GNU Parallel Perl.

 [tini]: https://github.com/krallin/tini

-This is somewhat similar to [concurrently], [s6][], [GNU Parallel][parallel] or some of it's [alternatives][] but intentionally much less featured.
-Also no runtime is required as it is just a single binary in contrast to concurrently requiring node.js and GNU Parallel Perl.

 [concurrently]: https://www.npmjs.com/package/concurrently
 [s6]: http://skarnet.org/software/s6/
 [parallel]: https://www.gnu.org/software/parallel/